 Invoke Place • Physical Cells • Add Filler... to add filler cells so there is a continuous n-well even where there are no logic gates.
-Click select, then choose fill_1_wide and click Add.
-You'll see the gaps (mostly) filled up.
+Click select, then choose both fill_1_wide and fill_2_wide and click Add.
+You'll see the gaps filled up.